ska-telescope/tango-example/README.md

 ### ForAttrTabata

 This is a simple device, with only forwarded attributes coming form the counters forming the tabata.
 It has no commands and no mocking test since forwarded attributes can be tested only with a real deployment.

-### Operator

-The operator package has a simple HelloWorld class used to compose the various examples that showcase the functionalities of the ska-tango-operator vs the ska-tango-util based deployments.
-This class is verbose in the console, allowing to easily check the device status for various considered edge-cases

 ## Expose Tango Devices in the external network